sagastume/boltx_ecto/README.md

-# Boltx Ecto
+# Boltx Ecto (PRE-ALPHA)

-Boltx Ecto is an adapter for Ecto using Boltx.
+Boltx Ecto is an Neo4j adapter for Ecto using Boltx.

 ## Features